Canonical form of a deformed Poisson bracket spacetime: Phase-space description

-Due to symmetry reduction, the scalar $q_{\vartheta\vartheta}$ does not appear in the phase space and it is not fixed by the solution of the system.
-In this sense one is free to choose $q_{\vartheta\vartheta}$ as any function of $E^x$, since $E^x$ is the only phase-space variable that is a spacetime scalar.
+Due to the symmetry reduction of the scalar Hamiltonian to spherical symmetry, the hypersurface deformed bracket does not lead to a $q^{\vartheta\vartheta}$ component.
+Thus the scalar $q_{\vartheta\vartheta}$ does not appear in the phase space and its solution is not determined by the system.
+Thus one may choose $q_{\vartheta\vartheta}$ to be any function of $E^x$, since $E^x$ is the only phase-space variable that is a spacetime scalar.

-Solving the equations of motion~\eqref{eq:dynamic} for a given gauge, and thus a particular choice of lapse $N$ and shift $N^x$, one obtains the form of the metric~\eqref{eq:metric} in a certain coordinate system.
-The gauge freedom on the phase space corresponds to the diffeomorphism invariance on the manifold~\cite{Alonso-Bardaji:2023vtl}.
-Thus, the algebra is referred to as the hypersurface deformation algebra.
+When solving the equations of motion~\eqref{eq:dynamic1}-\eqref{eq:dynamic4} for a given gauge, and thus picking a lapse $N$ and shift $N^x$, the form of the metric~\eqref{eq:metric} in a certain coordinate system is obtained.
+The gauge freedom on the phase space corresponds to diffeomorphism invariance on the manifold~\cite{Alonso-Bardaji:2023vtl}.
+The algebra is referred to as the hypersurface deformation algebra.
 The gauge transformations generated by $\mathcal{H}_x$ on the phase space correspond to deformations on the hypersurface of constant $t$ on the manifold.
-Thus $\mathcal{H}_x$ is the diffemorphism constraint.
-The gauge transformations generated by $\mathcal{H}$ lead to deformations in the normal direction to the hypersurfaces of constant $t$ and are called the Hamiltonian constraint.
+For the Hamiltonian constraint $\mathcal{H}$, gauge transformations generate deformations normal to the hypersurfaces of constant $t$.